yatesco/seafile-docs/config/sending_email.md

 ## Change the `sender` and `reply to` of email

 You can change the sender and reply to field of email by add the following settings to seahub_settings.py.
-This only affects email sending for file/folder share link
+This only affects email sending for file/folder share link.

 <pre>
 # Replace default from email with user's email or not, defaults to ``False``